rgreenste/varAnnoPrototype/README.md

 ## basic example code
 ```

-### Read in a vcf fie
+### Read in a vcf File

 A sample vcf file is contained within the extdata of this package.
-Extract the filepath and load the file with the following code:
+Extract the filepath and load the file with the following code using the
+`importExpandedVCF()` function:

 ``` r
 # extract the path to the vcf file